-Own a piece of "APIE" (Assessment, Planning, Implementation, Evaluation) in your program by assessing, planning, implementing, and evaluating the success of your family engagement system.
+Own a piece of "APIE" in your program by assessing, planning, implementing, and evaluating the success of your family engagement system.
 This section will explore ways for you to review your existing family engagement process using strategies for each of the six family engagement outcomes.
 If you do not have a family engagement system, this guide will help you to create one.
-The family engagement self-assessment strategies outline specific things that you should be doing in your program to enhance services for children and families.
+The family engagement strategies outlines specific things that you should be doing in your program to enhance services for children and families.

-In using the self-assessment strategies to create a system of continuous improvement, the first step is to assess your program.
+In using the strategies to create a system of continuous improvement, the first step is to assess your program.
 You can assess your program by asking yourself two questions: (1) Is the strategy currently being utilized in your program?
 (Yes or No) If yes, the second (2) question would be: Is the strategy effective or does it need improvement?
 You will be able to check one of these areas (effective or needs improvement).

 The next step would be to use the answer from question one and the areas that needs improvement from question number two.
 Programs should create an action plan to address all areas that need improvements.
-Please note that planning also includes the creation of a family engagement team to create a family engagement system of continuous improvement, set goals, and to plan appropriate activities for staff, families, and children.
+Please note that planning also includes creating a family engagement team to work as a team to create a family engagement system of continuous improvement, set goals, and to plan appropriate activities for staff, families, and children.